How did you get started in UX design?

 What was the biggest challenge for you in learning design?

-As a self-taught designer, I’ve always been pretty confident with the UI side of projects but didn't know much about the principles/UX behind designs.
+As a self-taught designer, I’ve always been pretty confident with the UI side of projects but didn't know much about the UX principles behind designs.
 Uxcel has been a huge help in breaking down that information and covering a wide range of topics.

 What brought you to Uxcel?